CMLL Advising FAQs

 What scholarship opportunities are available?

 CMLL offers scholarships in French, German, Latin and Spanish.
 Not all areas offer scholarships for incoming freshman and GPA, SAT/ACT scores as well as other criteria may apply.
 The Department also offers scholarships for study abroad in Mexico with the Mexico Field Course.
 Other scholarships are available through the College of Arts and Sciences and the Office of International Affairs for study abroad.

 What courses are required for a major?

-Most majors in the Department of CMLL require a minimum of 30 hours in the target language (French, German, Spanish) and include 2301, 2302, at least 9 hours of 3000 level and 12-15 hours at the 4000 level.
+Most majors in the Department of CMLL require a minimum of 33 hours in the target language (French, German, Spanish) including CMLL 2305 (Classics, German, French and Russian).
 Courses vary in content and topic and two writing intensive courses are required.
-The Classics major is advisor defined and students should check with the Classics advisor, Dr. Don Lavigne for more information on courses.
+The Classics major is advisor-defined and students should check with the Classics undergraduate advisor Dr. Corby Kelly for more information on courses.

 Can I meet with a faculty member regarding my area of content?

 Faculty are available to meet with students; a listing can be found here.

 What courses do I need to fulfill a minor?

 A minor can be obtained in Arabic, ASL, Chinese, Classics, Comparative Literature, French, German, Greek, Italian, Japanese, Latin, LAIS, Linguistics, Portuguese, Russian, RLAS, and Spanish.
 Refer to the undergraduate catalog under CMLL for specific minor requirements.
 Students wishing to minor in Asian Studies must visit with Dr. Yuan Shu in the Department of English: email@example.com or 742-2500.
 Dr. Min-Joo Kim, also in the Department of English, is the minor advisor for Linguistics and can be reached at: firstname.lastname@example.org or 742-2500.